=Revamped: November 7, 2015= My new notes are in bold

 "Threw junk on me side of the mountain, he did," Bruenor huffed.
 "Then he just went and flew down from the sky!"

-From what he said, some troublemakers had thrown trash into their backyard and somehow one of them toppled over into Sanctuary.
+From what he said, they deduced that a troublemaker (i.e., Wulfgar) had thrown trash into their backyard and somehow toppled over into Sanctuary.
 This made the Quang children a little worried.

-"There was an ad in the news saying a boy named Wulfgar **Ellingboe went missing a few years ago," Mallik suggested.
+"There was an article in the news saying a boy named Wulfgar **Ellingboe went missing a few years ago," Mallik suggested.

 "That's me," Wulfgar boomed.